 A major institution on Europe, with centuries of knowledge to curate for the future .

-Carla is a PhD student at Veterinary Medicine at the University of Agricultural Sciences and Veterinary Medicine, Cluj-Napoca, Romania.
+Carla is a PhD student on Veterinary Medicine from the University of Agricultural Sciences and Veterinary Medicine of Cluj-Napoca (Romania).
 While she is waiting for her PhD defense, she visited our lab and helped us optimizing our protocols for digitizing large images of avian blood smears.

 During two days we taught an introductory online course on genomics of malaria parasites.
 From NGS technologies, to Command Line introduction, all the way to pipelines to assemble genomes of malaria parasites.